TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/insight-unable-to-install-ga-version.md

 <!--issueDescription-->
 Please follow below steps to resolve customer issues when they get this error while trying to Import Hybrid PowerShell module.

-1. Ensure that the latest version of the PowerShellGet Module is installed: Install-Module -Name PowerShellGet -Force
-2. Install Az.Storage module version 1.11.1-preview manually: Install-Module -Name Az.Storage -RequiredVersion 1.11.1-preview -AllowPrerelease
+1.Ensure that the latest version of the PowerShellGet Module is installed: Install-Module -Name PowerShellGet -Force 2.Install Az.Storage module version 1.11.1-preview manually: Install-Module -Name Az.Storage -RequiredVersion 1.11.1-preview -AllowPrerelease
-3. Restart the PowerShell Session
+3.Restart the PowerShell Session
-4. Attempt to import the AzFilesHybrid module again
+4.Attempt to import the AzFilesHybrid module again
 <!--/issueDescription-->